wujiang5/POANet/README.md

-# POANet
-3D Head Pose Estimation and Few-shot Learning for Head Rigid Registration
+# 3D Head Pose Estimation via Normal Maps: A Generalized Solution for Depth Image, Point Cloud, and Mesh

 The complete project can be downloaded from this URL: